-- 1st and 8th have never failed to score
+- 2nd and 8th have never failed to finish

 - Three grid slots have never scored

-While nine podium finishes have come from within the top three at the Baku City Circuit, six have come from sixth or lower.
-The Azerbaijan Grand Prix has seen wild and unpredictable races so far in its history, with 2019 being the first time that all of the top three on the grid finished on the podium.
+While 12 podium finishes have come from within the top three at the Baku City Circuit, seven have come from sixth or lower.
+The Azerbaijan Grand Prix has seen wild and unpredictable races so far in its history, with 2019 and 2023 being the only times that all of the top three on the grid finished on the podium.

 |Grid||Last Win||Last Podium||Last Points||Last DNF||Best Finish|

-From six previous races in Baku, the polesitter has won only twice.
+From seven previous races in Baku, the polesitter has won only twice.
 Nico Rosberg won from pole in dominant fashion in the inaugural 2016 event, while Valtteri Bottas won from pole in 2019.

-The two wins are also the only two times so far that the polesitter has finished on the podium.
-Lewis Hamilton finished fifth from pole in 2017, Sebastian Vettel and Charles Leclerc finished fourth in 2018 and 2021 respectively and Leclerc retired from pole while leading the race in 2022.
+Lewis Hamilton finished fifth from pole in 2017, Sebastian Vettel and Leclerc finished fourth in 2018 and 2021 respectively and Leclerc retired from pole while leading the race in 2022.

 Hamilton failed to score after locking up at the first corner on the restart of the race in 2021.
 It was the first time the driver starting second has failed to score in Baku.